 Where’s your action?
 That is, are you at the riverbank fishing out drowning babies one-at-a-time?
 Or are you positioned upstream making the shoreline safer?
 Asked differently, do your programs put buckets under drips of the leaking roof, or are you up on the roof fixing the shingles?
 These two approaches – saving babies one-at-a-time or creating solutions that stem the flow of drowning babies – pursue different strategies, with different benefits or outcomes.

-Does your philanthropy favor social services, or social change?
+Does your paradigm for giving feature social service, or social change?

 Your foundation’s grantmaking guidelines reflect your Board’s choice of philanthropic strategy, whether you meant them to or not.
 Do your guidelines encourage social change or social service?
 Or a mix?
 Your institution’s actual practices should align with its intentions.
 So if you want to see systems perform better (social change) but you see only short-term rescues (social service), you’ll be unhappy.